g1sbi/tap-in/DOCS.md

 ## Architecture Overview

-Higher Lower Dice is a real-time multiplayer game built with React Native Expo.
+DICE RUSH! is a real-time multiplayer game built with React Native Expo.
 It uses Supabase Realtime for peer-to-peer communication without requiring a custom backend server.

 ### Key Technologies